AIA and state requirements for continuing education

 Check your requirements

 New member, Associate, Allied, or Emeritus?
-Check here for the specific requirements that apply to your membership.
+View specific requirements for your membership >

 Keep current with state requirements